 - Costs vary by country, with the cheapest being Guatemala and the most expensive Mexico and Belize.

-- Where Lonely Planet lists prices, they are given mostly in local currencies.
-The US dollar is the official currency in El Salvador and Panama, and is widely accepted in Costa Rica and Nicaragua.
+- The US dollar is the official currency in El Salvador and Panama, and is widely accepted in Costa Rica and Nicaragua.

 - Although credit cards are widely accepted, it is not always economical to use them.
 In Costa Rica, for example, many hotels offer a discount for cash payment.